RUC-NLPIR/LLM4IR-Survey/README.md

 Feel free to contact us if you find a mistake or have any advice.
 The contact e-mail is yutaozhu94@gmail.com

-Please kindly cite our paper if help your research:
+Please kindly cite our paper if helps your research:
 ```BibTex
 @article{LLM4IRSurvey,
     title={Large Language Models for Information Retrieval: A Survey},